-- Convenience.
+- High-quality videos.
 I fly home to see my family in Texas fairly often, and those TX thunderstorms mean lots of hours waiting in airport lobbies.
 MedBridge is ideal for watching courses from the convenient app on my phone.
 I can get my continuing education done during the time I’d otherwise spend people-watching at the airport.

 Wait!
 My state requires live CEUs for license renewal!
 Don’t I still need to attend live courses?